tanmay-bhat/Grafana_Okteto_Cloud/readme.md

-6. Once the pod is running, in okteto cloud web, a private endpoint will be created for the grafana like https://grafana-namespace.cloud.okteto.net
+6. Once the pod is running, in okteto cloud web, a private endpoint will be created for the grafana like https://grafana-namespace.cloud.okteto.net since the service type is loadbalancer.